AdobeDocs/commerce-webapi/src/pages/graphql/usage/caching.md

 ## Response headers

-In developer mode, Magento returns several headers that could be useful for debugging caching problems.
+In developer mode, the application returns several headers that could be useful for debugging caching problems.
 These headers are not specific to GraphQL.

 Header | Description
 --- |---
 `X-Magento-Cache-Debug` | HIT (the page was loaded from cache) or MISS (the page was not loaded from cache.
 `X-Magento-Tags` | A list of cache tags that correspond to the catalog, category, or CMS items returned in the query.
-Magento caches these items.
+The application caches these items.

 ## Cache invalidation

-Magento invalidates the cache when any of the following events occur:
+The application invalidates the cache when any of the following events occur:

 *  A change occurs to a specific entity or entities in aggregate.
 An increase in a product's price is a direct and obvious change.
 Applying a new tax class tax to products changes a set of products in aggregate.
 *  The `Preview-Version` header is specified in a query that supports caching.